Pewejekubam/qbd-to-gnucash/README.md

 - Generates diff files for unmapped QBD types
 - Logs each processing phase for traceability
 - Modular design with clean CLI integration
+- Strict enforcement of field names and type inheritance rules
+- All placeholder accounts are structurally complete and validated

 ---